Aleosiss/rising_tides/script.md

 Once the process is complete, you have a mod.
 Gaze at it.
 Open it up, look at the tree.
 Navigate to the src/modname/classes folder and take a look at the files instead.
 First, we have the X2DLCInfo.
 This is often the entry point for your mod.
 Of course, if you're just doing some simple config changes, feel free to delete some of these files.

 Next is something you probably didn't expect, if you've made a mod in the past.
 The `extra_globals.uci`.
 If we open it up, we see a lot of commented code.
 This is where you can define your own macros, which are basically code snippets.
 Pretty nifty, especially when dealing with static method calls.
+For example, the macro `XCOMHISTORY is a static call to retrieve the history.
+Usually mods don't need macros, but it can be useful for say, your own logging method.

 Next, go up a bit and take a look at the Config folder.
 This is the important one.
-These three `.ini`s tell XCOM2 what to actually load, so don't touch these.
+These three `.ini`s tell XCOM2 what to actually load, so don't touch these if you plan on making a mod that has content scripts.
 Finally, you can check out the Localization folder, which has the localization files for the International, or English, version of your mod.

 ## 6. Building mods